-Depreciation Expense.
-Depreciation expense was \$0.9 million for the three months ended August 26, 2017 compared to \$0.8 million for the three months ended August 27, 2016.
+Depreciation expense was \$0.9 million and \$0.8 million in the second quarter of fiscal 2018 and 2017, respectively.

 Interest Expense (Income).
 The Company entered into a \$120 million secured revolving credit facility ("Facility") with Bank of America in October 2016.
 The Facility consists of (i) a \$90 million revolving loan facility, which includes a \$5 million sublimit for the issuance of standby letters of credit ("Revolving Loan"), and (ii) a \$30 million reducing revolving loan facility, any amounts of which may not be reborrowed after being repaid ("Reducing Revolving Loan").
 The Facility is available for working capital and general corporate purposes, including potential acquisitions and stock repurchases.
 Our obligations under the Facility are guaranteed by all of the Company's domestic subsidiaries and secured by essentially all assets of the Company, Resources Connection LLC and their domestic subsidiaries, subject to certain customary exclusions.
 Borrowings under the Facility bear interest at a rate per annum of either, at the Company's option, (i) a LIBOR rate defined in the Facility plus a margin of 1.25% or 1.50% or (ii) an alternate base rate, plus a margin of 0.25% or 0.50%, with the applicable margin depending on the Company's consolidated leverage ratio.
 The alternate base rate is the highest of (i) Bank of America's prime rate, (ii) the federal funds rate plus 0.50% and (iii) the Eurodollar rate plus 1.0%.
 The Company pays an unused commitment fee on the average daily unused portion of the Facility at a rate of 0.15% to 0.25% depending upon on the Company's consolidated leverage ratio.
 The Facility expires October 17, 2021.